 Websites, like conventional brick-and-mortar businesses, need to be made as accessible as possible.
 But why?
 Let’s break it down.

 The majority of web accessibility efforts are directed towards the disabled.
 Disabled people make up a large percentage of web traffic.
-In fact, according to figures from the Pew Internet Project, 6.8% of the population is sight or hearing impaired, and 8.2% of the populations have difficulty handling a computer mouse.
+According to figures from the Pew Internet Project, 6.8% of the population is sight or hearing impaired, and 8.2% of the population have difficulty handling a computer mouse.
 So, in light of that information, it makes sense that a website that is accessible to the differently-abled will garnish more traffic than one that doesn’t make an accessibility effort.

 Generally, people who benefit most from web accessibility are those with eye-related problems, motor skill issues, hearing loss, or epilepsy.
 So it makes sense to tailor your accessibility optimization techniques to those specific disabilities.
 However, web accessibility is not only about optimizing your content for the disabled; it is also the process of optimizing your site’s usability for the average visitor.